 There are a couple of ways you can handle a foreclosure action.
 You could request a loan modification from your lender, and if they agree, you could get your monthly payments or your interest rate reduced.
 But modification is not the only option: before you request modified mortgage terms, you should consider bringing a defense against the foreclosure.
 In recent years, homeowners have successfully defended against foreclosure proceedings, due to the recent predatory lending activities of many mortgage companies.
 A strong and lengthyforeclosure defense could allow you to walk away with some equity in your house and some cash in your pocket.

 Defenses against a Foreclosure

-Bringing a defense against the foreclosure is basically where you prove in court that the lender should not win their case.
+Defending against the foreclosure is basically where you force the lender to prove their case and obey the law and follow the rules.
 Some common defenses include: